Looking for more info?

 After a serious boating accident causes you injuries, we’ll investigate whether the vessel had all of the required safety features and equipment.
 A lack of safety equipment might be a sign of negligence.
 It also might have contributed directly to your accident and injuries.

-If you were injured in a boat accident, talk with a Chicago boating accident attorney from Staver Accident Injury Lawyers, P.C. as soon as possible.
+If you were injured in a boat accident, talk with a Chicago injury attorney from Staver Accident Injury Lawyers, P.C. as soon as possible.
 We’ll thoroughly investigate the accident, including who owns and is responsible for the vessel, who was operating the vessel at the time, and what caused the accident.
 We’ll get to the bottom of what happened and identify who is liable for your injuries.
 Then, we’ll pursue compensation for your injuries through an insurance claim or lawsuit.